CiscoTestAutomation/pyats/docs/changelog/2024/april.rst

 * easypy/plugins
     * kleenex
-        * updated logic to add device recovery section even if there
+        * updated logic to add device recovery section even if there are no clean image attributes.

 * pyats.connections
     * Modified connection manager